Sailor tattoo: Traditional designs

-Protection papers for American seafarers between 1796–1818 provide an important source of information about older tattoo designs.
-Along with the United States coat of arms, Masonic lodge symbols, hearts, and religious symbols, nautical images were popular: anchors, mermaids, whales, ships, the mariner's compass, and the carpenter's axe and adze.
+Matt Lodder says that "tattooing largely reflects the visual culture from which it emerges", including tattoos chosen by Western sailors.
+Protection papers for American seafarers between 1796 and 1818 provide an important source of information about tattoo designs.
+Along with the United States coat of arms, Masonic lodge symbols, hearts, and religious symbols, nautical images were popular: anchors, mermaids, fish, whales, ships, the mariner's compass, and the carpenter's axe and adze.
 Anchors on the backs of the hands were especially common.
+Sailors frequently wore the names and initials of themselves and their loved ones.
+Crucifixes and other Christian religious motifs were also common tattoos for sea service members, including with the intent of ensuring a Christian burial if they died away from home.